 Hanseid and Briså stress the importance of finding suppliers who share their vision of a more climate-smart future with paperboard at the core.

 “Iggesund makes very high-quality paperboard.
-It has long virgin fibres with good solidity for the berries along with hygienic surfaces.
+It has long fresh fibres with good solidity for the berries along with hygienic surfaces.
 It is very important for us that Iggesund works sustainably with its entire production, from planting to manufacturing.
 They have knowledge and experience and in many cases are world leading in their field,” says Hanseid.
 And Briså adds: “Together we want to develop solutions that help with this long-term transition.”